 Natalie wouldn’t be coming back from work until late at night and I’m pretty sure I locked this door before I left.

 I opened the door wider peering down the white hall into my apartment.
 I saw nothing out of the ordinary.
-The place was quiet.
-There was a tiny drawer beside the door and slowly, I opened it, feeling around for the secret compartment where I keep the pistol.
+The place seemed quiet, lifeless.
+There was a tiny drawer beside the door and slowly, I opened it, feeling around for the secret compartment where I kept the pistol.
 Natalie didn’t know I had this.
-Shit, no one even thinks I know what a gun is, much less how to use it.
+Shit, with the front I’ve tried to keep up all these years, I’m pretty sure no one even thinks I know what a gun is, much less how to use it.

-With the gun in my hand, a wave of reassurance and security had my shoulders relaxing, slightly.
-Only slightly because I was ready.
+With the pistol in my sure grip, a wave of strength had my shoulders relaxing.

 I creep into the apartment, gun at shoulder level.
-I peer into the bathroom... the hall closet.
+I peer into the bathroom.
+Then the hall closet.

-I finally enter the living-room and that too was empty.
+I finally enter the living room and that too was empty.
 It actually looked clean.
 The ratty old couch that was pushed up against the wall was crumb-free.
-The floor was swept and there were no potato chip wrappers on the floor like there usually were.
+The floor was swept and there were no potato chip wrappers on the floor from the night before.
 Just how I left it this morning.

 I was about to call it quits and mentally scold myself for my paranoia when a crashing sound in the kitchen had my ears perking up and my shoulders tensing again.
 I flicked the hammer on the gun and barged into the kitchen.